Ferrite: A Judgmental Embedding of Session Types in Rust: Ferrite -- A Judgmental Embedding of

 \subsection{Communication}

-At this point we have defined the necessary constructs to build and type check both \code{hello\_provider} and \code{hello\_client}, but the two are separate Ferrite programs that are yet to be linked with each other and executed.
-Ferrite provides a special construct \code{apply\_channel} to facilitate such linking.
-The typing rule for \code{apply\_channel} is as follows:
+At this point we have defined the necessary constructs to build and typecheck both \code{hello\_provider} and \code{hello\_client}, but the two are separate Ferrite programs that are yet to be linked with each other and executed.